laubryan/BluetoothScanner/README.md

 ### Tech

 The app is native Android, written in Kotlin and using Jetpack Compose for the UI.
-The Bluetooth scanning class uses a BroadcastReceiver to find devices asynchronously and updates the UI list state as they come in.
+The Bluetooth scanning class finds devices asynchronously and updates the UI list state as they come in, with the option of cancelling the scan before it's finished.

 ### Improvements

 Some improvements that could be made:

 - Show the signal strength for each device (i.e. the RSSI)
-- Support Bluetooth Low Energy (BLE)
 - List paired devices first since those would be quicker to determine
 - List protocols used by the devices